SPloganathan/marvel-movies-3000/README.md

 * Once the html and styling were almost completed the javascript was started

 * Script files were created for the index page and as well as the character page.
-A third one was created as well which is titled md5.js and the reason for this file was the API site we were using required that code to be used
+A third one was created as well which is titled md5.js and the reason for this file is to create a hash which will be used by marvel API.

 * Once all the files were created, it was just a manner of finalizing/tweaking the code to get the desired effect for our webpage